-As a metropolitan city within the Western Cape province, it is therefore imperative to consider these priorities when planning for human settlements development.
+As a metropolitan City within the Western Cape Province, it is there imperative to consider these priorities when planning for human settlements development.
 The Western Cape Department of Human Settlements has committed to play their role by responding to 'Mobility and spatial transformation' as well as 'Safe and cohesive communities' by ensuring that planning for human settlement developments considers the safety of its beneficiaries within communities.